yashpx/Veritas-Sales-Analytics-Platform/README.md

 A comprehensive sales management platform that enables sales teams to manage calls, analyze conversations, and track performance metrics.
 Built with React, FastAPI, Supabase, and integrated with AI services.

-The source code for this project can be found at - https://github.com/adakidpv/veritas Since it contains environment variables, the repo is private, so Professor Haitham has been added as a collaborator (@drhyaish).
+The source code for this project can be found at - https://github.com/adakidpv/veritas Since it contains environment variables, the repo is private, so Professor Haitham has been added as a collaborator (https://github.com/drhyaish).

 The landing page for this website is deployed at - https://veritas-uowd.tiiny.site/#